In this new year, what’s the best piece of advice we can give you, the one best thing that will have a huge positive impact on your fathering.

 3) They regularly express a deep appreciation for their child’s mother and are more likely to help or encourage one of their children’s friends.

-Based on my experience, I would add more benefits of small groups that our research was not designed to assess:
+There are more benefits of small groups that our research was not designed to assess:

 - New ideas and perspectives on the problems or issues you face.